3pper/EgorCard-SwfitUI/README.md

 ```
 ## Info

-It's can help you for made some app with AR
+You can add any information and use it for yourself